davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/vmware-iso.html.markdown

 -   `remote_password` (string) - The SSH password for the user used to access the remote machine.
 By default this is empty.
 This only has an effect if `remote_type` is enabled.

+-   `remote_private_key_file` (string) - The path to the PEM encoded private key file for the user used to access the remote machine.
+By default this is empty.
+    This only has an effect if `remote_type` is enabled.

 -   `remote_type` (string) - The type of remote machine that will be used to build this VM rather than a local desktop product.
 The only value accepted